Mapudungun: Prehistory

-Moulian et al. (2015) argue that the Puquina language influenced Mapuche language long before the rise of the Inca Empire.
-The influence of Puquine is thought to be the reason for the existence of Mapuche-Aymara-Quechua cognates.
+Moulian et al. (2015) argue that the Puquina language influenced Mapudungun long before the rise of the Inca Empire.
+The influence of Puquina is thought to be the reason for the existence of Mapuche-Aymara-Quechua cognates.
 The following Pre-Incan cognates have been identified by Moulian et al.: sun (antü, inti), moon (küllen, killa), warlock (kalku, kawchu), salt (chadi, cachi) and mother (ñuque, ñuñu).
 This areal linguistic influence may have arrived with a migratory wave arising from the collapse of the Tiwanaku Empire around 1000 CE.

 There is a more recent lexical influence from the Quechuan languages (pataka 'hundred', warangka 'thousand'), associated with the Inca Empire, and from Spanish.

 As result of Inca rule, there was some Mapudungun–Imperial Quechua bilingualism among the Mapuches of Aconcagua Valley at the time of the arrival of the Spanish in the 1530s and 1540s.

 The discovery of many Chono toponyms in Chiloé Archipelago, where Huilliche, a language closely related to Mapudungun, has been dominant, suggest that Mapudungun displaced Chono there prior to the arrival of the Spanish in the mid-16th century.
 A theory postulated by chronicler José Pérez García holds that the Cuncos settled in Chiloé Island in Pre-Hispanic times as consequence of a push from more northern Huilliches, who in turn were being displaced by Mapuches.

 According to Ramírez "more than a dozen Mapuche – Rapa Nui cognates have been described".
 Among these are the Mapuche/Rapa Nui words toki/toki (axe), kuri/uri (black) and piti/iti (little).